velsa/notion-ts-client/README.md

 ### ALL schema changes in your Notion databases will be reflected in your SDKs:

-Next time you run the `generate` command – you will get an updated config file and a Client SDK, reflecting all the changes in your Notion databases.
-You might also see some Typescript errors in your code, since the types have changed.
-Now simply adapt your code to the changes! 😎
+Next time you run the `generate` command – you will get an updated config file and a Client SDK, reflecting all the changes in the configuration of your Notion databases.
+If some property types or select/multi_select options have changed - you may also see some Typescript errors in your code.
+So simply fix those errors to adapt your code to the changes! 😎

 ---